 (Photo: courtesy of Peter Marriott, Moths of Victoria: Part 3)

 The adult moth of this species has a complex zigzag brown pattern on the wings, including two dark bands with wiggly edges across each forewing.
-The hindwings are pale brown with some vestigial patterns along the inner margins.
+The hindwings are pale brown with some vestigial patterns along the hind margins.
 The females and males have similar wing patterns, but the females have pointed forewing tips, and the males have rounded forewing tips.
 The wingspan is about 3 cms.